DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 At its simplest, method acting serves as a type of research for a role.
 Understanding a character’s motivation, body language, and decision-making helps with a believable performance.

-More than anything, method acting is a way of rehearsing and performing a role and can take many different forms.
+More than anything, method acting is a way of rehearsing and performing a role and can take many forms.
 Sending dead animals to castmates and crew members or starving yourself are extreme examples of what can otherwise be a constructive exercise.

 Conclusion

-There are plenty of benefits to method acting and taking a psychological, realistic, and internal approach is crucial to delivering a solid performance.
-That said, it’s important to realize that actors have different ways of preparing and it’s possible to blend multiple schools of thought.
+That said, it’s important to realize that actors have different ways of preparing, and it’s possible to blend multiple schools of thought.

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.